RustCrypto/AEADs/README.md

 Collection of [Authenticated Encryption with Associated Data (AEAD)][AEAD] algorithms written in pure Rust.

-AEADs provide high-level symmetric encryption primitives which defend against a wide spectrum of potential attacks (i.e. [IND-CCA3]).
+AEADs are high-level symmetric encryption primitives which defend against a wide range of potential attacks (i.e. [IND-CCA3]).

 ## Usage